Andriwll/Andriwll/README.md

  Currently going through college.
 Computer Science at UniRitter Porto Alegre.

- How to reach me: @bujja_ / llwirdna
+ How to reach me: llwirdna on instagram and Andriwll Machado on linkedin

 <!---
 Andriwll/Andriwll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.